IBM/trusted-service-identity/docs/spire-multi-cluster.md

 kubectl -n tornjak create secret generic kubeconfigs --from-file=/tmp/kubeconfigs --save-config --dry-run=client -o yaml | kubectl -n tornjak apply -f -
 ```

+This change requires SPIRE server restart, but not the agents.

 #### Step 1b.
 Update the Tornjak helm charts
 Once the secret is created, we need to update the helm charts
 to support the Kuberenetes attestor (`k8s_psat`).